 - Global citation services don’t cover the Nigerian market.

-That’s why manual citation building is the best approach in Nigeria.
+This is why manual local SEO citation building is the best approach in Nigeria.

-What is the step-by-step process for building citations in Nigeria
+What is the step-by-step process for local citations building in Nigeria

 Step 1: Audit & Correct GBP Details